ebi-ait/hca-ebi-wrangler-central/docs/SOPs/After_export/update_corrupted_file.md

 From the output, identify the file `uuid`, and information that would help to identify file in the archive.
 For example, if it's `sequence_file` we could look for `insdc_run_accession`, `insdc_experiment_accession`, `read_index` and `lane_index`.

 ### 2. identify and download correct file from archives
-Using information from step 1, we will try to identify the file in the archives.
-If we know that file was not accessed from archive but from contributor see [note](#note) above.
+Using information from step 1, we will try to identify the file in the archives (for example, [ENA](https://www.ebi.ac.uk/ena/browser/) if file in INSDC).
+If we know that corrupted file was not accessed from archive but from contributor see [note](#note) above.

-If file is fastq derived from BAM file, take advantage of the complementary read_index to identify the library that was specified in tha bamtofastq argument.
+If corrupted file is fastq derived from BAM file, take advantage of the complementary read_index to identify the library that was specified in tha bamtofastq argument.

 Download locally, unless it is managed access.

 ### 3. calculate sha256 checksum hash
 Here we want to verify that the substitution we are attemting makes sense.

-Use command `sha256` or equivalent to get the hash of the downloaded file, compare the sha256 with the "corrupted" file and the metadata hash value provided by the indexing team.
+1. Use command `sha256` or equivalent to get the hash of the downloaded file.
+1. Compare the `sha256` value with:
+    1. Corrupted file's `sha256` (provided by the indexing team)
+	1. `sha256` value in metadata (if not provided bu indexing team, seek inside descriptor file in [next step](#4-get-json-metadata-descriptor-for-files)).
+1. If downloaded's file `sha256` value:
+	1. matches to value in corrupted file, and file can be accessed, it's possible that error is on metadata value.
+TODO: add SOP for updating metadata only.

-If the corruption occured after deposition in staging area, the sha256 value should match the value in the metadata.
-That way, re-submitting the file will fix the issue.
+	1. matches to value in metadata file, file has been corrupted at one point after deposition in staging area, the sha256 value should match the value in the metadata.
+Re-submitting the file should fix the issue.

-If checksum values doesn't match but we are sure that TDR file is corrupt and the downloaded file is the correct file, we can proceed.
+	1. doesn't match any value but we are sure that TDR file is corrupted and the downloaded file is the correct file, we can proceed to next step as well.

 ### 4. get json metadata/ descriptor for files
+In order to do an update, we need the metadata and descriptor files to accompany the data file (links are not needed since we are not changing the `file_uuid`).
+If we can't re-genarate metadata and descriptor files from ingest by re-exporting project, we will have to override ingest and access the previously exported files.

+This could be done either from staging (if dir is not cleared up) or from TDR (someone with access to tables could provide those to us).

+#### Get metadata & descriptors from staging area

 Check if staging area for project is still filled, with the following command:
 ```bash
 gsutil ls gs://broad-dsp-monster-hca-prod-ebi-storage/prod/<project-uuid>/metadata/<entity_type>
 ```
 and identify the file with the file <uuid> in the file_name prefix.

 Download locally the `/metadata` file and the `/descriptors` file.
 Both have the same file_name so make sure to download in different directories.
-Staging has the following structure:
+Staging has the following structure (if entity is `sequence_file`):
 ```
 <project-uuid>/
 ├── data/